 The UK, Australia and New Zealand each had a permanent military presence in Malaysia.
 From 1963 the UK contribution was re-named Far East Command, and was, when I arrived on the scene, under the overall command of Admiral Sir Varyl Begg RN.
-The RAF's Far East Air Force then became officially known as Air Headquarters Far East, commanded by Air Marshal Sir Peter Wykeham RAF, although the more familiar old title, FEAF continued to be used in speech.
-To avoid confusion I will refer to it as FEAF in the rest of this story.
+The RAF's Far East Air Force then became officially known as Air Headquarters Far East, commanded by Air Marshal Sir Peter Wykeham RAF, although the more familiar old title, FEAF. continued to be used in speech.
+To avoid confusion, I will refer to it as FEAF in the rest of this story.

 Since all the RAF in Singapore had knocked off for the weekend when I arrived, Dick Waddell told me to go off and enjoy myself - so I did.
-There were then two more free days because of a religious festival and it was not until the Wednesday morning that Dick collected me and took me to the office on the top floor of the FEAF HQ building and introduced me to the rest of Medium Bomber Ops personnel - all three of them.
+There were then two more free days because of a religious festival, and it was not until the Wednesday morning that Dick collected me and took me to the office on the top floor of the FEAF HQ building and introduced me to the rest of Medium Bomber Ops personnel - all three of them.
 The Boss at that time was a squadron leader Victor bomber captain, and there were two navigators, a plotter and a bomb-aimer, also on attachment from main force Victor bomber squadrons.
 Thus, lacking only a co-pilot, we made up a complete V Bomber crew and everyone except me had served time on operational Victor bomber squadrons.
 I was both amazed and downright alarmed to learn that I was about to become FEAF's expert in electronic warfare and air-to-ground communications and I would be required to help compile the Victors' target routes and war plans in conjunction with the two navigators.